 Storing Spinach the Right Way

-When I get home from the store, I like to wash my spinach.
-Heck, I wash all of my produce at this time.
+The first thing I do after getting home from the store and putting everything away is wash my produce.
+All of it.
+Really you should not skip this step!
 You can wash the spinach a few different ways.
 I like to take the bunch apart and rinse it well in small batches.
 You could fill up your sink with cold water and soak the leaves for a few minutes.
 Either way works fine.

 While you are washing the leaves, take the time to sort out any bad leaves.
 What you want to avoid putting in your container are any leaves that are mushy, or brown/black.
 These will let rot start taking hold in the container and that is how spinach goes bad.

 Once you have washed the spinach, dry it really well.
 I have a Salad Spinner and I absolutely love it!
 It has saved me a lot of time and headaches.
 Simply place the leaves in the spinner, give it a few spins and you have dry leaves.
-It’s important to get the leaves pretty dry, as the more moisture that sits on the leaves, the faster the spinach goes bad.
+It’s important to get the leaves as dry as you can because the more moisture that sits on the leaves, the faster the spinach goes bad.

-Then you just store the spinach in your Produce Keeper and pop it in the fridge.
+Place the spinach in your Produce Keeper and pop it in the fridge.
 If you don’t have a produce keeper, don’t worry.
 You can use the same method I use to store my cilantro.
 It works the same way!
 The important thing is to keep the leaves dry, but the environment moist, and that’s why the Produce Keeper works so well.
 You can adjust the amount of moisture that stays in the container.

 Storing spinach the right way will definitely keep it fresh for much longer.
 There’s no reason why eating healthy should be more expensive with more waste!